Uplift » Is Your Personal Injury Settlement Taxable?

 24 Hours Icon

 Some people find themselves making two claims against a single defendant.
-One of these claims relates to a personal injury and one does not.
-If the personal injury component of the claim happens to be significantly larger, you should ensure the settlement agreement specifies precisely what amount of your settlement relates to the personal injury claim and what amount relates to the non-personal injury claim.
+One of these claims relates to a personal injury, and the other does not.
+If the personal injury component of the claim is significantly larger, you should ensure the settlement agreement specifies precisely what amount of your settlement relates to the personal injury claim and what amount relates to the non-personal injury claim.

 Apply For Legal Funding Today